szabgab/perlmaven.com/sites/en/pages/how-to-create-a-perl-module-for-code-reuse.md

 There is not much left to explain in the script.
-After the `use` statement is done calling the `import` function, we can just call the newly imported
-<b>add</b> function of the My::Math module.
-Just as if I declared the function in
-the same script.
+After the `use` statement is done calling the `import` function, we can just call the newly imported **add** function of the My::Math module.
+Just as if I declared the function in the same script.

 What is more interesting is to see the parts of the module.